andrew-j-millward/andrew-j-millward/README.md

 Software Engineer
 -----------------

 I've been learning to program over the past 8 years, starting as a hobby in high school.
-I initially started learning Python, making small video games for class projects, though I quickly branched out to more and more languages and developed a deep passion for software engineering.
+I initially started learning Python, making small video games for class projects, though I quickly branched out to more and more languages and frameworks and slowly developed a deep passion for software engineering.
 In college, I worked on many projects as a part of both my undergraduate and graduate education, culminating in a thesis that developed and evaluated a new algorithm within the field of bioinformatics.
 I have since developed experience in building network applications and machine learning models.

 * 🌍  I'm based in Richmond, VA
 * ✉️  You can contact me at [andrew.j.millward@gmail.com](mailto:andrew.j.millward@gmail.com)